Coronavirus Updates and Guidance

 Bowie Pantry & Emergency Aid Fund: OPEN with changes in operations.
 Visit the Pantry’s website for more information.

-Senior Meals: Homebound meals will continue to be delivered to those registered for the program.
+Senior Meals: Homebound meals will continue to be delivered to those registered for the county's program.
 For information, contact the Prince George’s County Department of Aging Senior Nutrition Program at 301-265-8475.